esterchen1231/esterchen1231.github.io/_pages/about.md

 Thanks for stopping by!

-I am a second-year Ph.D. student in Computing and Information Sciences (CIS) at the Rochester Institute of Technology, affiliated with the Center for Accessibility and Inclusion Research (CAIR) and the Vis-Assistive Technology (Vis-AT) Research Group.

-My research focuses on human-computer interaction, assistive technologies, accessibility, and visualization.
-I aim to understand and improve user experiences by designing, building, and evaluating assistive technology tools and interactive systems.
-My work centers on enhancing the accessibility and usability of digital spaces, and I explore how people perceive and use data visualization across various domains, including healthcare and media.
+I’m a second-year Ph.D. student in Computing & Information Sciences at the Rochester Institute of Technology, affiliated with the Center for Accessibility and Inclusion Research (CAIR) and the Vis-Assistive Technology (Vis-AT) Research Group.
+My work sits at the intersection of HCI, accessibility, assistive technology, and visualization.
+I design, build, and evaluate tools and interactive systems that reduce barriers in digital spaces, and I study how people interpret visual data in contexts such as healthcare and media.
+Away from research, you’ll find me on a racquetball court, in a canoe, or making music.

-In my leisure time, I enjoy racquetball, canoeing, and music.

 # 🔥 News
 - *2025.06*: 🎉 New paper accepted by ACM CSCW 2025 in Bergen🇳🇴. | Details TBA